rladies/awesome-rladies-blogs/CONTRIBUTE.md

 "meetup": "end-url"
 ```

+##### Language
+The language field should be populated with the [ISO 639-1 Language Codes](https://www.w3schools.com/tags/ref_language_codes.asp) of the site content.
+Please be thorough when entering this information.

 ### Commit and PR the file

 At the bottom of the page on GitHub, add a commit message is the box.
 Choose to create a branch of your changes, and press `Propose changes`.